-Rio Grande Silvery Minnow has declined markedly throughout its range since 2009, but the modest spring runoff of 2014 resulted in increased spawning intensity as compared with 2013.
-This apparent increase in spawning may also result in increased abundance of Rio Grande Silvery Minnow by October of 2014.
-However, the recruitment success of this species during summer and fall of 2014 will be likely be highly dependent on local flow conditions.
+While Rio Grande Silvery Minnow has declined markedly throughout its range since 2009, the modest spring runoffs of 2014 and 2015 resulted in increased spawning intensity as compared with 2013.
+Recruitment success during summer and fall of 2015 will likely be highly dependent on local flow conditions during spring and summer, respectively.
 The loss of individuals from downstream reaches during river drying events is particularly pertinent as these areas consistently support the highest occurrence and density levels of Rio Grande Silvery Minnow.
-The future conservation status of Rio Grande Silvery Minnow appears strongly dependent on ensuring appropriate flow and habitat conditions that are timed with the typical spawning and early recruitment phases of this species.
+The future conservation status of Rio Grande Silvery Minnow appears strongly dependent on consistently ensuring appropriate seasonal flow and habitat conditions to support the crucial spawning and early recruitment phases of this species.